Hsu Shu-hua

 Hsu Shu-hua (許淑華 (Hsü3 Shu2-hua2, Xǔ Shúhuá); born 15 October 1975) is a Taiwanese politician serving as magistrate of Nantou County.

 From 2002 to 2006, she was a member of the Nantou County Council.
 Hsu then served as mayor of Nantou City until 2014.
 She subsequently won a by-election to the Legislative Yuan.
 Hsu vacated her legislative seat in 2022 to take office as magistrate of Nantou County.

 Another Taiwanese politician also named Hsu Shu-hua is a Taipei City Councilor, representing the Democratic Progressive Party.

 Early life and education

 Hsu was born on 15 October 1975.
-She earned a master's degree in management from Feng Chia University.
+She graduated from Nan Kai University of Technology with a bachelor's degree in industrial management and earned a Master of Business Administration (M.B.A.) from Feng Chia University.

 Political career

 Hsu was elected to the Nantou County Council in 2002, and became mayor of Nantou City in 2006.
 While mayor of Nantou, she was elected to the Kuomintang Central Standing Committee in 2011.
 She served as mayor until 2014, and was named a representative to the Legislative Yuan in a by-election, taking office on 16 February 2015.
 With the support of Wu Den-yih, Hsu won a full legislative term in January 2016.
 In April, Hsu was named a deputy secretary-general of the Kuomintang.
 That September, she won a drawing over Tuan Yi-kang to become co-convener of the legislature's Organic Laws and Statutes Committee alongside Yu Mei-nu.
 In May 2022, the Kuomintang nominated Hsu as its candidate for the Nantou magistracy in the local elections.
 Hsu defeated Democratic Progressive Party candidate Frida Tsai and political independent Wang Yung-ching, necessitating a by-election for her legislative constituency.